Section 22 – Rights and privileges preserved

 Analysis

 It might be possible to argue, based on section 22 of the Charter, that other languages should be protected at some future time.
 However, until a legal or customary right or privilege is recognized, and having regard to sections 15 and 16 to 23 of the Charter, the courts cannot, at this point, confer equality on any languages other than the two official languages of Canada.
-(Reference re an Act to Amend the Education Act at p.
-567)
+(Reference re an Act to Amend the Education Act at page 567)

 At section 6 of the Indigenous Languages Act, S.C.
 2019, c.
 23, the Government of Canada recognizes that the rights of Indigenous peoples recognized and affirmed by section 35 of the Constitution Act, 1982 include rights related to Indigenous languages.
-The Indigenous Languages Act is an example of a law that relates to languages other than English or French within the meaning of s.
-22 of the Charter.
+The Indigenous Languages Act is an example of a law that relates to languages other than English or French within the meaning of section 22 of the Charter.

 Table of Cases